luttero/maud/src/help/readme.txt

 Maud Version notes:

+(1/01/2017):    2.73.
+The "Vilnius" release.
+                Dancing researchers on the streets.
+                Export for FPSM, from the separate plot window in the tools menu.
+The exported cif can be loaded as datafile into the web version of FPSM providing also the instrument/measurement specification that are used instead of the ones on the web interface.

+(1/01/2017):    2.72.
+The "Quails" release (unreleased).
+                Think about fortheen of them.
+                Bug fixing release.

 (17/08/2016):   2.71.
 The "Coco Bongo" release.
-                The one in Cancun is not exactly has in the movie "The Mask".
+                The one in Cancun is not exactly as in the movie "The Mask".
-                Speed up of the pherical component calculation in standard functions in the case of texture broadening coefficients.
+                Speed up of the spherical component calculation in standard functions in the case of texture broadening coefficients.
                 Corrected the behaviour of the omega offset in the Hippo Wizard.